University of Chicago

-Co-author of reports presented to the governor and Lt. governor of Illinois.
-Expereince writing dozens of policy memos for the Lt.
+I co-authored several reports presented to the governor and Lt. governor of Illinois.
+I have also written dozens of policy memos for the Lt.
 Governor, senior staff, and a U.S. congressman.

-Author of over 800 articles on topics ranging from biotech to tax reform.
-Creator of blogs with annual traffic in excess of 150,000 readers.
+From 2011-2015 I wrote over 800 articles on topics ranging from biotech to tax reform.
+I have also built blogs with annual traffic in excess of 150,000 readers.

 Sender of over 10 million emails to subscribers around the world, with open rates exceeding 25%.
-Built four newsletters to over 1,000 subscribers each.
+I have built five newsletters to over 1,000 subscribers each.

 Recent honors and awards